Sexual and Reproductive Health

-Plan B is available at the Health Center during open Health Center hours for $15 to female undergraduates and graduate students.
+Plan B is available at the Health Center on a walk-in basis during open Health Center hours for $15 to female undergraduates and graduate students.
 Payment is due at the time of service by cash, credit/debit card or check.
 We are not a retail pharmacy and can only dispense medication to Brandeis students for their own use.
 For this reason we are not able to provide emergency contraception for non-Brandeis students or male students.
-If you need Plan B immediately or are not a female Brandeis student Plan B can be purchased at local pharmacies.
+If you need Plan B when we are closed or are not a female Brandeis student Plan B can be purchased at local pharmacies.
 Ella can be prescribed at a visit and obtained using your insurance pharmaceutical coverage.
-Please call for an appointment.

 For more info:

 Sexually Transmitted Infections (STI), Gynecological, and Testicular Exams

 If you are sexually active, we recommend the use of condoms and mutual monogamy to reduce the spread of STI's.
 Condoms are available for free from a jar in our waiting room.
 If you:

 - are at risk of exposure from unprotected intercourse,

 - are having symptoms such as urinary stinging, burning, or frequency,